 Once October rolls around the salmon approach the end of their run.
 Their bodies start to break down and they eventually die.
 Like the steelhead in the Great Lakes, the Great Lakes salmon populations are not native.
 They were implanted and they continue to be stocked today since natural reproduction rarely takes place.
 That doesn’t stop the fish already in the water from trying though.

 There is some debate over whether or not salmon feed in freshwater rivers and streams.
 Recent research suggests they do.
-Anglers who use the following baits and lures are most likely to catch them.
+One thing is for certain: it is possible to catch salmon on hook and line in the tributaries.
+Anglers who use the following baits and lures are most likely to hook up.

 Atlas Salmon Eggs have long been used on the Great Lakes tribs for one reason: they work.
 They used to be widely available.
 Nowadays they are a little harder to find.
 They come in a wide variety of colors but only one size.
 They are inexpensive but they last a long time.